-The NPS History Collection preserves and shares the stories of the history, culture, management, resources, challenges, and successes of the National Park Service.
+The NPS History Collection preserves and shares the stories of the history, culture, management, resources, challenges, and successes of the National Park Service (NPS).
 The artifacts and records encompass the breadth and depth of the agency’s history.

-NPS Director George B. Hartzog established the NPS History Collection at Harpers Ferry Center in November 1972.
+NPS Director George B. Hartzog established the NPS History Collection at Harpers Ferry Center on November 6, 1972.
 Today the collection comprises over 4 million objects and documents.
-Use our online resources to explore the many aspects of the National Park Service, get to know the men and women that manage and protect the National Park System, and celebrate more than 100 years of National Park Service history.
+Use our online resources to explore the many aspects of the NPS, get to know the men and women that manage and protect the National Park System, and celebrate more than 100 years of NPS history.

 Records detailing the ongoing challenges of the NPS mission to preserve park resources unimpaired for future generations while making them accessible for today's visitors.
 See how the collection can help you learn more about our management history and issues.